SirioFinance/MLModel/README.md

 The code used to build the Gaussian Distribution model is located in `/Code/4.getDaysExact.py`.
 The output is the expected value of 259 days, along with a graph representing the constructed Gaussian Distribution.

 In this paragraph, we also briefly mention the script located in `/Code/5.getPrices.py`, through which we obtain the historical prices of all assets listed on Compound (USDC, WETH, WBTC, UNI, COMP, LINK) from block number 15,400,000 (around 08-26-2022) to block number 19,999,000 (on 06-01-2024).
 These prices will be used to determine whether the loans for which we have collected data will be liquidated or not.

+## Liquidation Simulation and Final Dataset Output

+In the last script, we retrieve all the loan data that was previously extracted and try to determine whether these loans were liquidated.
+Before explaining the logical approach of our code, let's first walk through the liquidation process:

+1. Suppose a user wants to borrow $200 worth of WETH.
+First, they deposit sufficient collateral, let's say $500 worth of WBTC.
+At this point, their `Health Factor is calculated as 200 (Dollar value of borrowed assets) / 500 (Dollar value of collateral) = 40%`.
+2. Over time, the value of WBTC and WETH changes.
+Let's assume that after 10 days, the value of WBTC has decreased by 10% and the value of WETH has increased by 20%.
+Recalculating the `Health Factor: 240 / 450 = 53%`.
+3. Suppose that over time, the value of WBTC remains stable, but WETH's value increases exponentially, and the borrowed assets are now worth $420.
+This means the `Health Factor is now 420 / 450 = 93%`.
+4. The Health Factor has exceeded the critical value of 90%, defined as the `Liquidation Threshold`.
+Beyond this value, the loan becomes liquidatable.
+This means that a third party can repay the loan (in this case, $420) and receive the borrower's collateral in exchange ($450).
+The profit is the difference between the two ($30), which is the amount lost by the borrower.

+Our goal is to predict the probability of this event occurring.
+We have data on the loans made (when they started, how many days they lasted, the assets deposited as collateral/borrowed) and, through the previous step (`Prices Script`), we have the prices of all the assets.
+What do we do?
+We simulate the loans of which we gathered data, being closed after X days (the amount indicated by the `position_days` value) and observe what value the `Health Factor` assumes during this period.
+If it exceeds the `Liquidation Threshold` of 90% at any point, the `liquidation_event_happened` value will be switched to `True`.
+This is what happens in `Code/6.simulateLiquidation.py` and the output is stored in `Data/5.Dataset.csv`, the final version of our Dataset.